 Conclusion:

+Four companies agree with the proposal, one company puts a warning.

 Proposal:

+Proposal S1-1: For NB-IoT and eMTC, there is no need to introduce an optional feature for support of assistance information for inter-RAT cell selection to/from NB-IoT in TS 36.306

 2.2 AS RAI enhancement for UE connected to 5GC

 Proposal S2-1: For NB-IoT and NB-IoT, rai-Support-r14 applies to both EPC and 5GC without EPC/5GC differentiation.